MicrosoftDocs/fabric-docs/docs/real-time-intelligence/add-query-visualization.md

 ---
 title: Add a query visualization in Real-Time Intelligence
-description: Learn how to add a query visualization in the Real-Time Intelligence web UI. ms.reviewer: mibar ms.author: yaschust
+description: Learn how to add a query visualization in Real-Time Intelligence. ms.reviewer: mibar ms.author: yaschust
 author: yaelschuster
 ms.topic: how-to
 ms.date: 10/09/2024
 ---
-# Add and modify a query visualization in the web UI
+# Add and modify a query visualization

-In this article, you'll learn how to create and customize visuals from query results, using the web UI.
+In this article, you'll learn how to create and customize visuals from query results.
 These visuals can be further manipulated, and can be pinned in a [dashboard](dashboard-real-time-create.md).
 The addition or modification of these visuals doesn't require rerunning the query, which can be especially useful for heavy queries.

 For a full list of available visuals, see [Visualization](/kusto/query/render-operator?view=microsoft-fabric&preserve-view=true#visualization).
-For visuals that are only available in the web UI or Real-Time Dashboards, see [Dashboard-specific visuals](dashboard-visuals.md).
+For visuals that are only available in Real-Time Dashboards, see [Dashboard-specific visuals](dashboard-visuals.md).

 ## Prerequisites